Wholegrain Keto Bread Rolls

 1. Preheat the oven to 350F/180C.

-2. Sift the almond flour, psyllium husk powder, baking powder and salt into a mixing bowl.
+2. Sift the almond flour, psyllium husk powder, vital wheat gluten (if using), baking powder and salt into a mixing bowl.

 3. In a separate bowl mix half a cup (120 ml) warm water with the dried yeast, whisk well and leave in a warm place for the yeast to activate.